- How much do companies in Japan value an MBA?

 - Hitotsubashi ICS requires all applicants to submit a valid GMAT/GRE score, without any exceptions.

-- If the applicant’s native language is English, or if the applicant earned a bachelor’s or higher degree from a program conducted entirely in English, or worked more than three years in an English-speaking country or countries, the applicant is not required to submit a TOEFL/IELTS score.
+- Applicants are exempt from submitting a TOEFL/IELTS score if their native language is English, earned a bachelor’s or higher degree from a program conducted entirely in English, or worked more than three years in an English-speaking country or countries.

 - Expected Score